Yashwanth1119/reviewscraper/README.md

-# material-for-mkdocs
+# Review Scraper
-Material for mkdocs
+A review scraper using python.